Long Sequence Hopfield Memory: Numerical implementation

 \section{Numerical implementation}

-Source code will be made available on GitHub upon acceptance.
+Source code is available on GitHub at \url{https://github.com/Pehlevan-Group/LongSequenceHopfieldMemory}.
 Experiments were run on the Harvard University FAS RC Cannon HPC cluster (\url{https://www.rc.fas.harvard.edu/}), using Nvidia A100 80GB GPUs.
 This limited the maximum number of patterns we could store in memory simultaneously to approximately $10^6$ patterns, restricting our experimental evaluation of the Exponential \DenseNet\ to approximately $N=25$ neurons.